Easy Pumpkin Trifle

 What Is Trifle?

-A trifle designates a dish that generally features fruit, sponge cake, custard, and whipped cream all layered together in a large bowl.
-The trifle is not to be confused with a parfait, which is typically layered in tall glass for individual portions.
-Trifle is placed in a larger bowl to be served to a group.
+A trifle is a layered dessert dish that typically features layers like fruit, sponge cake or soaked lady fingers, custard, and whipped cream in a clear serving bowl.
+Not to be confused with a parfait, which is typically layered in a tall glass for individual portions – trifle is placed in a larger bowl to be served to a group.
+Trifles are very popular in England as a dessert for special occasions.

 Ingredients in Easy Pumpkin Trifle

-• Ginger snap cookies – I found a 16 ounce box of gingersnaps, the Nabisco brand.
-You could also use a pre-made spice cake mix and cut it into squares.
+• Ginger snap cookies – I used the 16-ounce box of Nabisco brand ginger snaps.
 Save some crumbles for a garnish on top.

 • Cream cheese – Let this sit on the counter until it is soft and reaches room temperature.
-We don’t want any lumps in the mixture.
+We don’t want a lumpy pumpkin trifle!

 • Vanilla extract – Adds extra flavor to the pumpkin mixture.